skylarng89/altschool-cloud-exercises/second_semester_exam/README.md

   - Private IP: 10.106.0.3
   - Operating System: Ubuntu 20.04 (LTS) x64
   - SSL Issuer: Let's Encrypt
+- Firewall Rules Set (UFW)
+  - Allowed:
+    - Port 22
+    - Port 80
+    - Port 443
+    - OpenSSH
+    - Apache Full
 <br><br>

+### How to Access Droplet
+- Open the [ssh_keys](./ssh_keys) folder to access the Private and Public keys required to connect to the Virtual Machines
+- Add the public and private ssh keys to your machine and connect via a terminal

 #### Deployment Preview - [View Online](https://examtwo.patrickaziken.me)
 <br>